chrishenry/octopress/source/_posts/2015-03-16-when-to-do-it-yourself-and-when-to-outsource.markdown

 Your time is extremely valuable, and execution of your product is everything.
-When it comes to building out key pieces of infrastructure, the choice of whether to build it yourself, outsource, or use open source is very personal, and depends on what the business really needs.
+When it comes to building out key pieces of infrastructure, the choice of whether to build it, buy it, or use open source is very personal, and depends on what the business really needs.

 You do things yourself when you need fine grained control of a resource, or